Kelly Dixon: Session 3

 Kelly’s face and body gradually began to fade away.

 “I’m not going anywhere.
 I’m your shadow,” Kelly said through a forced smile, a tear running down her cheek.
 She leaned forward and lightly kissed Alex’s lips.

 “Don’t be sad, sweetheart,” Kelly said.
 “I’ll always be around.”

-Within seconds Kelly disappeared entirely from the sofa and Alex’s shadow appeared on the floor underneath him.
+Within seconds Kelly disappeared from the sofa and Alex’s shadow appeared on the floor beneath him.